 The Scripting Editor consists of the following parts:

-The toolbar includes standard Windows file management commands (New, Open, Save, Save As) commands and editor commands (Copy, Cut, Delete, Paste).
+The toolbar includes standard Windows file management commands (New, Open, Save, Save As) and editor commands (Copy, Cut, Delete, Paste).
 When editing source code, the Find and Replace commands are additionally available, as well as the Print command.

 The project pane helps you view and manage the structure of the project.
 A scripting project consists of several components that can work together and may be created in any order: